surfypro/surfy-help/docs/access/en_office365.md

 6. Once your access is approved and your role related to your company is assigned, you will receive a confirmation email.

-## Connecting via Your Office365 Account
+## Connecting via your Office365 account

 7. Once your access is approved, return to [https://app.surfy.pro](https://app.surfy.pro):